-Refer to Constitution - Art.
-IX, page 20.

-- (a) Refer to Constitution: Art.
-IX, page 20. - (b) All competitors must have been in regular attendance at the school before they can compete. - (c) Return to N.O.S.S.A. eligibility if advancing. - (d) No competitor is eligible for SDSSAA play whose name appears on a game sheet, and has dressed, after December 1st for any carded team including Bantam, Midget, Junior, Intermediate or Senior.
-Players competing at the houseleague level are exempted from this regulation. - (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
-Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. - (f) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
+ΗΟΣΚΕΥ AGES Refer to Constitution - Art.
+IX, page 27.
+ELIGIBILITY (a) Refer to Constitution: Art.
+IX, page 27. (b) All competitors must have been in regular attendance at the school before they can compete. (c) Return to N.O.S.S.A. eligibility if advancing. (d) No competitor is eligible for SDSSAA play whose name appears on a game sheet, and has dressed, after December 1st for any carded team including Bantam, Midget, Junior, Intermediate or Senior.
+Players competing at the houseleague level are exempted from this regulation. (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
+Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. (f) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
 These contracts are to be kept on file at the school and provided upon request from the convener.

-The assignment of officials will be made in conjunction with the refereein-chief.
+OFFICIALS The assignment of officials will be made in conjunction with the referee- in-chief.
 The enforcement of rules will be as per constitution and the contract with the officials Association.
 The league will assign two referees and two linesmen to as many games as possible.
 All officials must be properly certified for the level of hockey they are officiating.
 No game shall begin without two officials present.

-The Hockey Canada Rulebook is to be followed except for any amendments or deletions passed by S.D.S.S.A.A. or N.O.S.S.A.

-Costs for officials for Board schools, above the Official's Pool allotment, will be shared equally by all participating schools.

-- (a) Each school shall be responsible for the conduct of its players and officials. - (b) The home team is responsible for supplying pucks and the score sheet. - (c) Exhibition games must be approved by the principal of each school.
-Coaches are to provide copies of all exhibition game sheets to the convener. - (d) An unlimited number of players can be dressed.
-No more than six (6) team officials, as properly identified on the score sheet, may go behind the player's bench at any one time. - (e) All players must wear a mouth guard, a C.S.A. approved facial protector and a C.S.A. approved throat protector for all S.D.S.S.A.A. games. - (f) Helmets and facemasks must to worn at all times within the playing area.
-The use of CSA-approved helmets are mandatory for all hockey coaches while on the ice during practices. - (g) A game shall consist of three 15 minute stop time periods followed by a flood after each period of play.
-A 4-minute warm-up will precede each game. - (h) Each team is allowed a 30 second time-out per game. - (i) The minimum number of players required to start a game is nine, including eight skaters and one goaltender.
+HOCKEY (cont'd) RESPONSIBILIES OF COACHES RE: OFFICIALS Coaches are requested to utilize form 7.3 in the S.D.S.S.A.A.
+Handbook (Coach/School Report Re: Game Officials) wherever problems are encountered in terms of officiating.
+The Athletic Administrator will be responsible to ensure that all reports are followed through and communicated to the Chief Referee.
+DO NOT WAIT UNTIL THERE IS A MAJOR PROBLEM TO USE THIS REPORTING PROCEDURE.
+It is only possible to solve problems with the coaches' feedback.
+RULEBOOK The Hockey Canada Rulebook is to be followed except for any amendments or deletions passed by S.D.S.S.A.A. or N.O.S.S.A.
+FINANCING Costs for officials for Board schools, above the Official's Pool allotment, will be shared equally by all participating schools.
+GENERAL (a) Each school shall be responsible for the conduct of its players and officials. (b) The home team is responsible for supplying pucks and the score sheet. (c) Exhibition games must be approved by the principal of each school.
+Coaches are to provide copies of all exhibition game sheets to the convener. (d) An unlimited number of players can be dressed.
+No more than six (6) team officials, as properly identified on the score sheet, may go behind the player's bench at any one time. (e) Helmets and facemasks must to worn at all times within the playing area.
+The use of CSA-approved helmets are mandatory for all hockey coaches while on the ice during practices. (f) A game shall consist of three 15 minute stop time periods followed by a flood after each period of play.
+A 4-minute warm-up will precede each game. (g) Each team is allowed a 30 second time-out per game.